-On April 6, 2020, an Interim Final Rule (IFR) was published in the Federal Register for policy and regulatory revisions in response to the COVID-19 PHE.
-This IFR included that for the duration of the COVID-19 PHE, the face-to-face requirements and clinical indications of coverage for home oxygen, among other respiratory products, is waived.
-In addition, the administration has issued a number of regulatory waivers to increase the flexibility in DMEPOS suppliers' ability to service patients quickly and without the normal requirements.
+On April 6, 2020, CMS published an Interim Final Rule (IFR) in the Federal Register for policy and regulatory revisions in response to the COVID-19 PHE.
+This IFR included that for the duration of the COVID-19 PHE, the face-to-face requirements and clinical indications of coverage for home oxygen, among other respiratory products, are waived.
+In addition, the Administration has issued a number of regulatory waivers to increase the flexibility in DMEPOS suppliers' ability to service patients quickly and without the normal requirements.
 For example, the patient's signature for proof of delivery has been waived when signatures cannot be collected during the COVID-19 PHE.
-In addition, CMS increased Medicare contractors' ability to waive replacement product requirements, paused the national prior authorization program for certain DMEPOS, authorized expiring accreditations, granted contractors the flexibility to grant appeals extensions, and medical review suspension.
+In addition, CMS increased Medicare contractors' ability to waive replacement product requirements, paused the national prior authorization program for certain DMEPOS, automatically extended expiring accreditations, granted contractors the flexibility to grant appeals extensions, and medical review suspension.
 Both the IFR and temporary regulatory changes show significant flexibility from CMS to improve access for oxygen and other DMEPOS items during this COVID-19 PHE.
 These changes were retroactive to early March 2020.
-However, in July 2020, CMS released a COVID-19 Provider Burden Relief FAQs document that stated that CMS would resume full operations for the prior authorization program for certain DMEPOS effective August 3, 2020.
+In August 2020, CMS resumed medical review of claims and the prior authorization program for certain DMEPOS.

-CMS also issued a proposed rule on November 4, 2020 (CMS-1738-P) to establish payment amounts going forward for DMEPOS products and services covered under Medicare.
-We believe that Medicare rates will not change for the length of the COVID-19 PHE, except for any net change for inflation and budget neutrality adjustments, as outlined above.
+CMS also issued a final rule in December 2021 (CMS-1738-P) to establish payment amounts that will be effective after the COVID-19 PHE for DMEPOS products and services covered under Medicare.
+We believe that Medicare rates will not change for the length of the COVID-19 PHE, except for any net change for inflation and sequestration adjustments, as outlined above.

-CMS is proposing three different fee schedule adjustment methodologies for non-CBAs after the termination of the COVID-19 PHE: (1) for non-contiguous non-CBAs; (2) for contiguous non-CBAs defined as rural areas; and (3) for non-rural non-CBAs within the contiguous United States.
-Proposed adjustment methodologies (1) and (2) contemplate utilizing the 50/50 blended rates as a permanent construct, but proposed adjustment methodology (3) contemplates setting the fee schedule amounts to 100% of the Medicare rates.
-This could reduce Medicare rates after the PHE is over in the current areas that are considered non-rural but not covered by a former CBA, as those areas are currently receiving a 75/25 blended reimbursement rate.
-There was a 60-day comment period on this proposed rule, and we expect this rule to be finalized in the firsthalf of 2021.
-In January 2021, CMS announced the pivotal bid amounts for the competitive bidding round 2021.
+CMS established three different fee schedule adjustment methodologies for non-CBAs after the termination of the COVID-19 PHE: (1) for non-contiguous non-CBAs; (2) for contiguous non-CBAs defined as rural areas; and (3) for non-rural non-CBAs within the contiguous United States.
+The final payment methodology sets the fee schedule amounts to 100% of the Medicare (competitive bid derived) rates in all non-rural areas.
+This will reduce Medicare rates after the PHE is over in the current areas that are considered non-rural but not covered by a former CBA, as those areas are currently receiving a 75/25 blended payment rate.
+The final payment methodology establishes the fee schedule amounts to a 50/50 blended payment rate, which is the same rate that is currently applicable in these areas.

+In January 2021, CMS announced what the pivotal bid amounts would have been for the competitive bidding round 2021.
 As a reminder, the bids for oxygen were based on the HCPCS code E1390, which is for stationary oxygen, and there were 130 regions bid.
 The simple average of the 2018 single payment amounts for these regions for this code was \$73.98.
 The simple average of the pivotal bid amounts for these regions for this code was \$122.61, or an average increase of 65.7%.
-If CMS would have implemented these rate changes, the simple average payment amounts in these regions for POCS (codes E1390 and E1392) would have been \$157.60, which is significantly higher than the simple average payment amounts of \$110.07 per month being paid as of January 1, 2021 for these regions.
+If CMS would have implemented these rate changes, the simple average payment amounts in these regions for POCs (codes E1390 and E1392) would have been \$157.60, which is significantly higher than the simple average payment amounts of \$110.07 and \$121.07 per month being paid as of January 1, 2021 and April 1, 2021 for these regions.